Dropboy/Slave-to-the-Algorithm/Week 2 - Designing our own analogue generative designer.md

-# Slave to the Algorithm
+# Slave to the Algorithm - Week 2
-**Week 2**

-*Designing a generative design machine and further Processing skills/Symphony of Failure*
+__*Designing a generative design machine and further Processing skills/Symphony of Failure*__

 For Week 2 we started the session with a more analogue challenge, use cardboard and other random objects Karen had brought us to create a "machine" that would generate its own designs.
 This machine was tasked with creating the designs through any other input than human interaction, which was the real challenge of this activity.
 I was away getting cardboard during the ideation of our machine however when I returned the team was already deep into the possible construction of our machine.